StephenCleary/Comparers/README.md

 ### What's with the flying saucer?

 Other languages provide a comparison operator `<=>`, which is called the "spaceship operator".
 This library provides similar capabilities for C#, hence the "spaceship logo".

-### Alternatives

-[ComparerExtensions](https://github.com/jehugaleahsa/ComparerExtensions) is a library that was part of [NList](https://www.nuget.org/packages/NList/) at the time I wrote Comparers; ComparerExtensions has been split from NList and is now a separate library.
-ComparerExtensions takes a slightly different fluent API approach, particularly around handling null values.